 Spider plants are easy to care for plants that are pretty adaptable to most home environments.
-Cats in particular seem to go crazy for their long leaves so consider hanging them in a macrame hanger or keeping them in an out of reach spot.
+Cats, in particular, seem to go crazy for their long leaves so consider hanging them in a macrame hanger or keeping them in an out-of-reach spot.

 #4 African Violet

 These are some of the most popular houseplants because they require very moderate temperatures and light and only need to be repotted every 6-12 months.
-Plus, they instantly brighten up a dull area with its wide range of beautiful colors.
+Plus, they instantly brighten up a dull area with their wide range of beautiful colors.